Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ![](/images/web-push-notifications.png)

-If you want to go deeper into push notifications read the [Web Fundamentals](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) section on web push notifications by Joseph Medley.
+If you want to dive deeper into push notifications read the [Web Fundamentals](https://developers.google.com/web/fundamentals/engage-and-retain/push-notifications/) section on web push notifications by Joseph Medley.
 The [Slides] for my talk at Stahlstadt.js on March 27, 2017 are also online.